lastloop/ll-kirbytag-image/README.md

 ];
 ```

 ## Lazyloading

 This plugin is supposed to be used with the [responsively-lazy](https://github.com/ivopetkov/responsively-lazy) script by Ivo Petkov.
 You have to download and add it to your website.

 ## Modification

-To use this plugin with or without another script for lazyloading, you will have to change the `$newTag` at the end of the `index.php` file to fit your needs.
+To use this plugin with another script for lazyloading or with WebP or whatever, you will have to change at least the `$newTag` at the end of the `index.php` file to fit your needs.

 ````php
 $newTag = str_replace('<img', '<img class="responsively-lazy" sizes="100vw" data-srcset="' . implode(', ', $srcset) . '"' . 'srcset="data:image/gif;1x1px-transparent"', $newTag);